MANTRA-Chain/mantra-contracts-claimdrop/scripts/emergency/README.md

 *   `close_claimdrop_campaign.js` (Node.js script)

 **Purpose:**
-This script attempts to close the current campaign for ALL claimdrop contracts instantiated from a specific `CODE_ID`.
+This script identifies claimdrop contracts instantiated from a specific `CODE_ID` and prepares a single batch transaction to close eligible campaigns.
 This is an emergency measure to halt claimdrop activities.

 **Action:**
+For each contract found associated with the given `CODE_ID`, the script performs the following checks:
+1.  **Verifies an active and open campaign**: It queries the contract.
+If no campaign state is found, or if the campaign has a `closed` timestamp indicating it's already closed, the contract is skipped.
+2.  **Verifies ownership**: If an active and open campaign exists, it then queries the contract's ownership.
+3.  **Prepares `CloseCampaign` message**: If the connected Ledger account (`senderAddress`) is the owner of the contract, a `MsgExecuteContract` message (with `CloseCampaign` action) is prepared for this contract and added to a batch.

-For each contract found associated with the given `CODE_ID`, it executes the `ManageCampaign` message with the `CloseCampaign` action.
-You will be prompted for confirmation in the terminal and must approve each transaction on your Ledger device.
+All prepared messages are then batched into a **single transaction**.
+You will be prompted for confirmation before this single transaction is broadcast and will need to approve it **once** on your Ledger device.

 **Execution:**
 The script is configured using command-line arguments.